-Alpha Coal Project Environmental Impact Statement | VOL 4 2010 APPENDICES
+Alpha Coal Project Supplementary Environmental Impact Statement | VOL 2 2011

-F.1.2 Project Description
+D.1.2 Project Description

-Proponent Commitment Relevant Section in Coal Mine EIS Where necessary all licences and permits will be obtained as per legislative requirements prior to commencing the applicable works.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Where necessary all licences and permits will be obtained as per legislative requirements prior to commencing the applicable works.
 All construction activities will comply with legislative and industry standards.
 Volume 2, Section 2.3 Due to the close vicinity to Lagoon Creek all critical infrastructure are to be located at least 0.5 m above the predicted 1 in 3,000 year flood inundation level.
 Volume 2, Section 2.3 All structures, buildings and infrastructure within MLA 70426 currently in-use by local landholders will be acquired and then removed as necessary.
 The proponent will consult with affected landowners and other third parties to develop an appropriate relocation plan.
 Volume 2, Section 2.3.1 After construction, the contractors will be required to clear all construction waste, equipment and plant as per their construction environmental management plan (EM Plan).
 Disturbed areas that are not proposed to be utilised for project related activities will be rehabilitated.
 Volume 2, Section 2.3.3 Construction personnel will most probably work 21 days on, 7 days off.
 Programmed shifts will be 10 to 12 hours duration, daytime only.
 Night-time shifts may be required.
 Volume 2, Section 2.5.1 The construction and operational workforce will be managed through a fatigue management policy covering FIFO, DIDO and BIBO transport options.
 No personnel will be required to work more than 14 hours in any 24 hour period, including driving (DIDO).
-Volume 2, Section 2.5.1.1 There will be a number of different operational shift rosters, these are: five days on, two days off, day shift roster; a ten days on, four days off roster, day shift roster; seven days on, seven days off, seven nights on, seven days off, being a four panel roster.
-These will be 12 or 12.5 hour shifts.
-Shift change will occur at 6:00 or 7:00 am/pm, however shift change times may vary seasonally to suit daylight hours; and operational staff shift change will be split over 3 days.
-Volume 2, Section 2.5.1.2
+Volume 2, Section 2.5.1.1